Docs MCP server

 |---|---|---|

 api_key | No | API key for private projects (Business/Enterprise plans).
-If you've already set the api-key attribute on your <biel-button> or <biel-search-button>, the widget handles authentication automatically and you don't need to pass it here. |
+Not needed if you've already set the api-key attribute on your <biel-button> or <biel-search-button>. |

 domain | No | Domain URL to pass as context.
 Required only if "Allowed domains" is enabled in project settings. |